mactul/powermake/tutorials/05-configuration-and-crosscompilation/README.md

 Once this is done, go all the way back to the main menu by pressing 3 and then 8.

 Finally, you can save your new configuration.
-Save the config localy if it's just for the test, it will be easier to delete like that.
+Save the config locally if it's just for the test, it will be easier to delete like that.

 ### Local configuration file